 Genetic relatedness of SARS-CoV-2 genomes from Connecticut

 We created a custom Nextstrain page to visualize the relatedness of sequenced COVID-19 cases in the state.
-Below shows an enlargement of the B.1.617.2 variant lineage.
+Below shows an enlargement of the B.1.617.2 clade.
 The full tree can be found on our Connecticut Nextstrain page.

 For more information on the importance of these variants, including why we are conducting this surveillance, please refer to our Variant Surveillance About page.